-The Business Scribe focuses on the context of business as well as personal skills, providing communication training or one-on-one coaching that will have the greatest overall effect.
+As The Business Scribe, I focus on the context of business as well as personal skills, providing communication training or one-on-one coaching that will have the greatest overall effect.
 Program topics are listed below, and courses can be customized to meet specific communication challenges.

 The 10 touchpoints of all business communications